 Nova Scotia

-Here are the items on N.S. grocery store shelves most impacted by tariffs
+Here are the items on N.S. grocery store shelves that would be most impacted by tariffs

 Shampoo, coffee, ice cream are on the list, while diapers, infant formula and pharmaceuticals are not